Economic Value Added and Value Drivers

 Both forms produce the same number.
 The first is more intuitive for dollar-denominated thinking.
 The second shows the “spread” that determines value creation.

-The durable lesson: Positive EVA means the company earns more than its cost of capital.
+The lesson worth internalizing: Positive EVA means the company earns more than its cost of capital.
 Negative EVA means it would have been better to return the capital to investors.

 NOPAT Calculation: What the Business Actually Earns